Solution Brief

 VDI, while beneficial in several use cases, also has numerous shortcomings:

-• Significant upfront investment.
+- Significant upfront investment.
 Implementing VDI requires a substantial investment in infrastructure, including servers, storage systems, virtualization software, and network infrastructure.
+All this infrastructure requires significant floorspace in a private datacenter or colocation facility, plus ongoing energy costs to operate.

-• Operational Complexity.
-VDI deployments can be complex and require teams with specialized knowledge and expertise.
-IT administrators need to have a deep understanding of virtualization technology, networking, and storage.
-Training and help desk resources increase the overall complexity of IT operations.
+- Operational Complexity.
+VDI deployments require teams with specialized knowledge and expertise.
+IT administrators need a deep understanding of virtualization technology, and the particular requirements to optimize networking and storage fir VDI.
+Training and help desk resources to guide end users through onboarding and handle connectivity issues increase the complexity of IT increase the overall complexity of IT operations.

 Let’s consider the alternatives.